texasatoshi/yallcoin/README.md

-Yallcoin integration/staging tree
+YALLcoin integration/staging tree
 ================================

 http://www.yallcoin.org

 Copyright (c) 2009-2014 Bitcoin Developers
-Copyright (c) 2011-2014 Yallcoin Developers
+Copyright (c) 2011-2014 Litecoin Developers
+Copyright (c) 2021+ The YALLcoin Developers

-What is Yallcoin?
+What is YALLcoin?
 ----------------

+YALLcoin is an All-American cryptocurrency.
-Yallcoin is a lite version of Bitcoin using scrypt as a proof-of-work algorithm.
+YALLcoin is a fork of the Litecoin Project, which is itself a lighter, faster version of Bitcoin using scrypt as a proof-of-work algorithm.
  - 2.5 minute block targets
- - subsidy halves in 840k blocks (~4 years)
+ - subsidy halves in 520k blocks (~3.5 years)
- - ~84 million total coins

-The rest is the same as Bitcoin.
+ - 171,902,000 million total YALLcoin will ever exist.
+One for every acre of land in Texas.
- - 50 coins per block
+ - 52 coins per block
  - 2016 blocks to retarget difficulty

-For more information, as well as an immediately useable, binary version of the Yallcoin client sofware, see http://www.yallcoin.org.
+For more information, as well as an immediately useable, binary version of the YALLcoin client sofware, see http://www.yallcoin.org.

 License
 -------

-Yallcoin is released under the terms of the MIT license.
+YALLcoin is released under the terms of the MIT license.
 See `COPYING` for more information or see http://opensource.org/licenses/MIT.

 Development process